 Astypalaia where?
 That was the comment I received from most of my friends when I talked about my next destination in Greece.
-Indeed, Astypalaia is a beautiful island, however not one on the main radar.
+Indeed, a remote and beautiful island, however not one on the main radar.

-What is the most beautiful thing of Astypalaia?
+What is the most beautiful thing about Astypalea (also spelt as Astypalaia)?

 I think it is its isolation from the rest of Greece.